Open to the Public

 General Meetings

 Open to members and non-members alike, the Monthly General Meetings feature club announcements, member observing reports, and a headline guest speaker.
-Typically hailing from one of Colorado’s many science or technical organizations, speakers share their experiences on a wide range of astronomy topics.
+Speakers typically hail from one of Colorado’s many science or technical organizations and share their experiences on a wide range of astronomy topics.

 Meetings are typically held at Peter Claver Hall Room 315, 3333 Regis Blvd, Denver, CO 80221, USA.